pivorodrigues/devopstips/acsa.md

 - However you can take a snap while the instance is running.

-- You can create AMI´s from both Volumes and Snapshots.
+- You can create AMI´s _(Amazon Machine Images)_ from both Volumes and Snapshots.

 - You can change EBS volume sizes on the fly, including changing the size and storage type.